Flaconi/terraform-github-team/README.md

 ### <a name="input_token"></a> [token](#input\_token)

-Description: Github token to use when adding membership
+Description: Github token to be used for given organization to manage teams and their membership for.

 Type: `string`

 ### <a name="input_owner"></a> [owner](#input\_owner)

-Description: Github organization name
+Description: Github organization name to manage teams and their membership for.

 Type: `string`